pierowemyss/FreeRCM/README.md

 2. Add useful information to "Help" buttons.
 3. Build standalone app (with Nuitka or something).
 I've already done this, but startup time is horrendous because of matplotlib and PySide6 (takes about 15 seconds to initialize on my system).
 If anyone knows of any way around this (maybe lazy loading matplotlib), please let me know.
 4. Parameter auto-fill from databank?
-5. When adding/deleting components, the thermodynamic model parameters don't change accordingly (not too hard of a fix once I find the time, please keep parameters in a spreadsheet).
-6. Possibly add a feature to display phase separation regions.
+5. Possibly add a feature to display phase separation regions.
-7. Fix the way that windows are regenerated.
+6. Fix the way that windows are regenerated.

 ## Additional Info